adinaelisheva/MPMP/pets-17/README.md

 ```> node pets.js > output```

-There are 144 possible arrangements.
+There are 144 valid arrangements.
 All possible arrangements, with T or F for whether they are valid or invalid, are in output.txt